wp-plugins/soundcloud-is-gold/readme.txt

 = 2.3 =
 * Updated plugin to new Soundcloud API (Json only)
 * Small styling fix
-* Https support (thanks to hiddentao for the fix! https://wordpress.org/support/profile/randomaniac)

 = 2.2.2 =
 * Bug fix and improvements